prawnzyy/tp/docs/UserGuide.md

 **Ingredients list:** Contain a list view of all your ingredients with their specified quantity and unit.<br>
 **Recipe list:** Contains a list view of all your recipes.<br>

-### Tutorial
+### Tutorials
 #### Adding your first ingredient
 Time to add your first ingredient!
 Take any ingredient from your kitchen, weigh the quantity of that ingredient and let's get started!
-1. Suppose you decided flour would be your first ingredient, and that you have 100 grams of flour.
-Type in the command into the application's input box as shown below.<br>
+1. Suppose that you want to record 100 grams of flour.
+Type in the command into the application's input box as shown below.<br><br>
 <img src='images/ug-images/quickstart_addingredient1.png' width='650'> <br><br>
-2. Press enter to execute the command
+2. Press enter to execute the command.
 3. You should see the ingredient added into your ingredient list as seen below.
 Hooray!
-You have added your first ingredient!<br>
+You have added your first ingredient!<br><br>
 <img src='images/ug-images/quickstart_addingredient2.png' width='650'>

 #### Adding your first recipe
 Recipe adding is a little more complicated!
-But do not worry, you will get the hang of it in no time.
+But don't worry, you will get the hang of it in no time!
 Refer to the infographic below for step-by-step instructions on adding your first recipe.

 ![Addrecipe Instructions](images/ug-images/addrecipe_instructions1.png)